- SAP has structured its SAP Cloud to provide a massive upcharge on providers like AWS and GCP.

 The Position of the Consulting Companies

 What is the position of the consulting partners?
-Well lets borrow an scene from a famous movie.
+Well, let’s borrow a scene from a famous movie.

 - Tai Huang: “Tai Huang.
 These are my men.”